MikeLynagh/Atlantec-AI-Challenge/README.md

 You can experiment with other models available on Hugging Face by using the link below.
 [HuggingFace Models](https://huggingface.co/models)

-The reason I would recommend Hugging Face is because the vast collection of models and datasets available are open source and free to interact with.
+The reason I would recommend Hugging Face is that the vast collection of models and datasets available are open source and free to interact with.